Afei99357/Dissertation_WNV_Prediction/README.md

 • The California regional datasets (CA_human_data_2004_to_2023_final_all_counties_CDPH_scraped.csv) were scraped from California Department of Public Health West Nile Virus Reports.
 • Please note:
 ```
-**The real data used in the dissertation differs from the demo data provided in this repository.**
+**The real data used in the dissertation differs from the demo data provided in this repository.
+If you need the same dataset, please contact CDC and CDPH to apply the dataset.**

 ⸻